fulopdenes/mern-stack/README.md

 ## Installation Guide & Getting Started

-1. Fork the repository.
+1. Fork this repository.
-2. Navigate to the project directory: cd constructionData-myStock
+2. Navigate to the project directory: cd mern-stack
 3. Install dependencies for the backend:
    * Run cd backend to enter the backend directory.
    * Run mvn install to install the required Java dependencies. `npm install`